-- 1.0 Every Faculty member with a minimum of twelve consecutive months' appointment is entitled to one month of vacation each calendar year, free of University responsibilities. - 2.0 Every Faculty member on a Limited-term Appointment of less than twelve months is entitled to 1.8 days of vacation for each month of the contract and such vacation must be taken during the term of the appointment. - 3.0 The Faculty member shall, in co-operation with the Department Chair, schedule his or her vacation so as not to interfere with his or her teaching commitment.
+- 1.0 Every Faculty member with a minimum of twelve consecutive months' appointment is entitled to one month of vacation each calendar year, free of University responsibilities. - 2.0 Every Faculty member on a Limited-Term Appointment of less than twelve months is entitled to 1.8 days of vacation for each month of the contract and such vacation must be taken during the term of the appointment. - 3.0 The Faculty member shall, in co-operation with the Department Chair, schedule their vacation so as not to interfere with their teaching commitment.